shanicecarew/Sound-Snake/README.md

-snake.mtl = A crucial file which is part of the 3D snake used in the game snake.obj = A crucial file which is part of the 3D snake used in the game snake.png = The file for the 2D snake for the Raspberry Pi version
+snake.mtl = A crucial file which is part of the 3D snake used in the game snake.obj = A crucial file which is part of the 3D snake used in the game snake.png = The file for the 2D snake for the Raspberry Pi version Sound Snake Documentation.docx = The step-by-step guide on how to build the game and make it fully functionable